 CAMP COOKE.
 Camp Cooke was on the Colorado River near the mouth of Waller Creek, now in Austin, Travis County.
 The camp was one of the assembly sites for volunteers of the Texan Santa Fe expedition in May and June 1841.
 It was almost certainly named for William Gordon Cooke, a civilian commissioner on the expedition.
 The camp was occupied as late as June 11, 1841.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Art Leatherwood, "CAMP COOKE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/qcc51.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Art Leatherwood, "CAMP COOKE," accessed July 02, 2020, http://www.tshaonline.org/handbook/online/articles/qcc51.